top of page

 I was born an athlete, innately inquisitive about my own capacity for physical performance.
 At the age of 10, I developed a passion for athletics, and the running track was my playground.
 Every Saturday morning after each race, I received a ticket with a handwritten time.
 I religiously stuck them in a book when I returned home to track my performance.
 Little did I know it, but I was forming the foundations of my athletic career.

-Monitoring metrics, tracking improvement and measuring performance outcomes has emerged pivotal to my athletic career.
+Monitoring metrics, tracking improvement, and measuring performance outcomes has emerged pivotal to my athletic career.
 This is indeed an advantageous skill set, as longevity of an athlete requires a delicate mix of both art and science.
 Fast track to today.
-Now, I measure the power of every pedal stroke, speed and altitude as well as the temperature of every kilometer, heart rate variability, body angles, sleep quality, blood glucose and blood lactate levels just to name a few.
+Now, I measure the power of every pedal stroke, speed, and altitude as well as the temperature of every kilometer, heart rate variability, body angles, sleep quality, blood glucose and blood lactate levels just to name a few.

 Movement Metrics Beyond Performance